nsidc/pmesdr/README.md

 To determine optimal box size:

-	1. Run a complete day at 3.125km resolution SIR grids for all channels, LTOD separations and projections using the original box size settings (160 and 80, respectively, for non 85 GHz channels and for 85 GHz channels)
+	1. Run a complete day at 3.125km resolution SIR grids for all channels, LTOD separations and projections, using the original box size settings (160 for non-85-GHz channels, and 80 for 85 GHz channels)
-	2. Run the same set of complete output files for selected iterations of smaller box sizes, for example, 120/60, 100/50, 90/45, 60/30 and 40/20
+	2. Run the same set of complete output files for selected settings of smaller box sizes, for example, 120/60, 100/50, 90/45, 60/30 and 40/20
 	3. Compare the percentage of pixels that changed using the smaller box sizes versus the original 160/80 box sizes
-	4. Choose an optimal box size that produces acceptably small differences in output.
+	4. Choose an optimal box size that produces acceptably small differences in output

 The function `box_size_by_channel` encapsulates the box sizes that we have selected for CETB data production.
 For the selected box sizes in